The Top 7 Ways to Grow Your Loyalty Program Membership

 - Advertise – Organic reach on social media runs about 5% to 7%.
 Just because you’re posting loyalty program content to social doesn’t mean that everyone is seeing it.
 Try utilizing Facebook’s “Look-a-Like” audiences and “Offers” features to make a real impact here.

 - Strategize – Use targeting options to filter content so that your most active segments see it.
 When you show content to more relevant audiences, it increases engagement and garners more organic reach.

 51% U.S. retail professionals said social media drives customer acquisition and 44% said it drives retention

 Every business has its own fan base.
 Sometimes it can be difficult to break out of your ‘zone’ and reach new customers, however.
 Just like there are other businesses that compete directly with you, there are many more that compliment you.
 For instance: A restaurant may have a competitive fan base with another local restaurant, but a complimentary fan base with a local movie theater.

-Merchants who use these complimentary businesses to leverage growth in their loyalty program have an opportunity to reach a whole new set of customers in a symbiotic way.
+Merchants who use these complementary businesses to leverage growth in their loyalty programs have an opportunity to reach a whole new set of customers in a symbiotic way.

 For instance, in the example given above:

 - Your restaurant could work with the adjoining theater to offer triple points if someone shows their theater tickets when joining your program.